xodwkx2/IPMan/README.md

 ## Purpose
 - to manage a C class ip range assigned manually
 - to record an internal ip range and a gateway
-- to automation annoying things
+- to automate annoying things

 ----